Mission Statement and Vision

 Our society – locally and globally – is rapidly changing.
 In 2014, the Jewish Federation of St. Louis completed a demographic study of the St. Louis Jewish community.
 Among the study’s findings were that the aggregate number of Jews in St. Louis (measured by those identifying as Jewish) is growing, but a large number of those people are not engaged with the community.
 Other key findings were that almost half (48%) of married couples in St. Louis Jewish households (households with at least one Jewish adult) include a non-Jewish spouse, and 24% of Jewish households “cannot make ends meet” or are “just managing” financially.

-Informed by the study, Federation undertook a planning process to assess the community landscape and determine our strategic priorities and direction that best position us to fulfill our mission.
+Informed by the study, the Federation undertook a planning process to assess the community landscape and determine our strategic priorities and direction that best position us to fulfill the Jewish Federation mission.
 The plan breaks new ground in three key respects:

 - First, it embodies a goal of seeking to foster community engagement among all segments and members of the St. Louis Jewish community, utilizing a variety of focal points, both religious and non-religious, recognizing the diversity of the community and the need to connect with people on a number of different planes – religious, cultural, historical, ethical, etc.